nanobox-io/nanobox-docs/source/cli/tunnel.html.md

 ---
 title: tunnel
+description: The 'tunnel' command establishes a secure tunnel between your local machine and a data component in your live app.
 ---

-The `tunnel` command establishes a secure tunnel between your local machine and a component in your live app.
+The `tunnel` command establishes a secure tunnel between your local machine and a data component in your live app.
 It binds to a local port, through which you can connect to your running service.

 ### Usage
 ```bash